hanzhenzhujene/Heart-Disease-Prediction/README.md

 ### Abstract
 Heart disease remains a leading cause of death worldwide, making early detection critical for saving lives and reducing healthcare costs.
 This study leverages the UCI Heart Disease dataset (n=303) with 14 clinical features to predict heart disease (0 = no, 1 = yes).

-We implemented and fine-tuned five machine learning models—Logistic Regression, Random Forest, XGBoost, K-Nearest Neighbors, and Support Vector Machines—evaluated using k-fold cross-validation.
-While Random Forest and XGBoost performed well individually, they struggled with edge cases and feature variability.
-To address this, we developed a hybrid model combining Random Forest and XGBoost using a soft-voting classifier.
+I implemented and fine-tuned five machine learning models—Logistic Regression, Random Forest, XGBoost, K-Nearest Neighbors, and Support Vector Machines—evaluated using k-fold cross-validation.
+While Random Forest and XGBoost performed Ill individually, they struggled with edge cases and feature variability.
+To address this, I developed a hybrid model combining Random Forest and XGBoost using a soft-voting classifier.

 The hybrid model achieved:
 - **Accuracy**: 90.16%